lauravesamaki/schoolwork/README.md

 ## Features

 - Course Management: Users can create and manage multiple courses, each with its own set of assignments.
-- Assignment Tracking: Users can add assignments to their courses, specifying details such as due dates, descriptions, and priority levels.
+- Assignment Tracking: Users can add assignments to their courses, specifying details such as due dates and descriptions.
 - Progress Tracking: Users can track their progress on assignments, mark them as completed, and view their overall progress in each course.
 - User Authentication: The app provides secure user authentication and authorization to ensure data privacy.